Johnteh/Maskani/README.md

 - [components](./src/components/) to maximize code reusability in react
 - [hooks](./src/hooks/) custom hooks i used in the project.

-### BackEnd(firebase)
+### BackEnd
+For Backend i went with Firebase\
 check out firebase rules i used here [firebase rules](./rules.txt)
-- firebase authentication.
+1. firebase authentication.
 * To authenticate users
 * To login users.
-- firestore database to make collections(documents)
+2. firestore database to make collections(documents)
 * This is a Nosql database.
 In firebase They are called Collections.
-- firebase storage
+3. firebase storage
 * to store images in my application.

 Runs `npm start`` in the development mode.\